p4p-83/docs/docs/4 — logbooks/Sam's Logbook/0825 Refactored camera code.md

 ---

 Yeah.
-It works now.
-The latency isn't so flash, but I don't know if that's just my hardware and networking etc or if it's my new code being genuinely awful.
-(And I don't actually *want* to know at this point in time, so any diagnostic work on this front can wait for another day.)
+It works now. ~~The latency isn't so flash, but I don't know if that's just my hardware and networking etc or if it's my new code being genuinely awful.
+(And I don't actually *want* to know at this point in time, so any diagnostic work on this front can wait for another day.)~~ I dropped the resolution back the a value comparable to James' original setting, and the latency improved.
+It's still not a million dollars, but whatever — I've got bigger fish to fry at the moment.

 Here's the code that is doing the stuff, for the records.
 (It's also [here.](https://github.com/p4p-83/interface/pull/3))